beele/HomebridgeLgSmartThinqAirco/README.md

 ## Hardware Requirements

-- A SmartThinq compatible LG airco unit
+- A SmartThinq compatible LG airco unit (Tested with an )

 ## Setup guide